open-telemetry/opentelemetry-android/CONTRIBUTING.md

 cd opentelemetry-android
 ```

-2. To build the android artifact, run the gradle wrapper with `assemble`:
+2. To build the android artifact, run the gradle wrapper with `createReleaseBuild`:
 ```
-./gradlew assemble
+./gradlew createReleaseBuild
 ```

 The output artifacts will be in `instrumentation/build/outputs/`.